oroinc/documentation/book/data_api.rst

             - follow the direct link, e.g. ``http://<hostname_of_your_oro_application>/user/profile/view``.

-        - If you want to generate an API key for another user, open their view page:
+        - If you want to generate an API key for another user:

+            - open their view page,

             - open the :guilabel:`Users` grid (:guilabel:`System` --> :guilabel:`User Management` --> :guilabel:`Users`),

-            - find the user who needs an API key, and
+            - find the user who needs an API key,

             - click the corresponding grid row or the |icView| :guilabel:`View` icon from the ellipsis menu at the right-hand end of the row.

     3. Click the :guilabel:`Generate Key` button.
-You'll see the generated key near the button, it will look like: 'dd1c18d06773cc377c9df6166c54c6e5fefa50fa.'
+You will see the generated key near the button, it will look like: 'dd1c18d06773cc377c9df6166c54c6e5fefa50fa.'

 .. image:: ./img/api/api_generateapikey_myuser.png